July 23, 2020 —

 Since the project was completed in 2013, Hendersonville’s district has seen an economic rejuvenation and improved safety.
 Downtown Economic Development Director Lew Holloway reports gains in property purchases and rehabilitation, new business investment, job growth, and increased property values.

 More on Hendersonville’s streetscape, reopening plans, and rent relief funds, appears in the July issue of Downtown Idea Exchange.
-Click below to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.
+Click to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.